Continental Beer Company

 Well Washington made it in a wood barrel and left it in a field to ferment covered by a blanket.
 My brewer told me that he wasn’t going to make beer in an open field with a horse blanket covering it so we took it indoors.

 What is the difference between your beer and other micro brews?
+[This question and answer have been removed.]

 My proposition is pretty simple, why can’t there be a microbrew for everyone.
 People who want a great tasting beer are tired of the foreign domestics, but they don’t want a heavy, highly hopped beer either.